 This means that members can listen to audiobooks on the go!
 Hundreds of the audiobooks we offer are also Mac compatible.

 Leisure and non-fiction titles are available for both adults and children and members can download at least 2 different audiobooks at any one time, and choose their own lending period.

-Maghull Starbooks: A reading group for young people aged 10-13, everyone is welcome.
-Members will be challenged to read a wide variety of books and look at other aspects of publishing: newspapers, magazines, book jacket design, reviews, book and author websites.
+Maghull Starbooks: a reading group for young people aged 10-13, everyone is welcome.
+Members will be challenged to read a wide variety of books and look at other aspects of publishing: newspapers, magazines, book jacket design, reviews, book & author websites.
 This group meets at Maghull Library once a month.
 New members are always welcome.
-Click on the link below to find out more about local facilities at the Meadows:-
+Click on link below to find out more about local facilities at the Meadows:-